mentalhealthmodels/nmhsmn_web/content/blog/resources/modeller-resources/tutorials/Managing-Open-Code-And-Data/Access_Open_Data.md

 -   Understand basic concepts relating to the Australian Mental Health Systems Models Dataverse Collection; and

--   Have the ability to search for and download files contained in Australian Mental Health Systems Models Dataverse Collection Linked Dataverse Datasets using two alternative approaches;
+-   Have the ability to search for, download and ingest files contained in Dataverse Datasets that are linked to by the Australian Mental Health Systems Models Dataverse Collection using two alternative approaches;

     -   Using a web based interface; and
-    -   Using R commands
+    -   Using R commands.

 # 2. Prerequisites

-You can complete most of this tutorial without any specialist skills or software other than a web-browser connected to the Internet.
+You can complete most of this tutorial without any specialist skills or software other than having a web-browser connected to the Internet.
 However, if you wish to try running the R code for finding and downloading files described in the last part of the tutorial, then you must have R (and ideally RStudio as well) installed on your machine.
-Instructions for how to install this software are available here: <https://rstudio-education.github.io/hopr/starting.html>
+Instructions for how to install this software are available at <https://rstudio-education.github.io/hopr/starting.html> .

 # 3. Concepts

-Before searching for or retrieving data from the Australian Mental Health Systems Models Dataverse, the following concepts are useful to understand:
+Before searching for or retrieving data from the Australian Mental Health Systems Models Dataverse Collection, the following concepts are useful to understand:

 -   The **Dataverse Project** is "an open source web application to share, preserve, cite, explore, and analyze research data."
 It is developed at Harvard's Institute for Quantitative Social Science (IQSS).
 More information about the project is available on the [Dataverse Project's website](https://dataverse.org).

--   There are many **Dataverse installations** around the world (85 at the time of writing this tutorial).
-Each installation is an instance of an institution installing the Dataverse Project's software on its own servers to create and manage online data repositories.
-At the time of writing there is one Australian Dataverse installation, the [Australian Data Archive](https://dataverse.ada.edu.au).
+-   There are many **Dataverse Installations** around the world (85 at the time of writing this tutorial).
+Each Dataverse Installation is an instance of an organisation installing the Dataverse Project's software on its own servers to create and manage online data repositories.
+At the time of writing there is one Australian Dataverse Installation listed on the Dataverse Project's website, which is the [Australian Data Archive](https://dataverse.ada.edu.au).

--   The **Harvard Dataverse** is a Dataverse installation that is managed by Harvard University, that is open to researchers from any discipline from anywhere in the world.
+-   The **Harvard Dataverse** is a Dataverse Installation that is managed by Harvard University, that is open to researchers from all disciplines from anywhere in the world.
 More details are available from [its website](https://dataverse.harvard.edu).

--   A **Dataverse Collection** (frequently and confusingly also referred to as simply a "Dataverse") is a part of a Dataverse installation that a user can set up to host multiple "Dataverse Datasets" (see next bullet point).
+-   A **Dataverse Collection** (frequently and confusingly also referred to as simply a "Dataverse") is a part of a Dataverse Installation that a user can set up to host multiple "Dataverse Datasets" (see next bullet point).
 Dataverse Collections typically share common attributes (for example, are in the same topic area or produced by the same group(s) of researchers) and can be branded to a limited degree.
 Dataverse Collections will also contain descriptive metadata about the purpose and ownership of the collection.

 -   A **Dataverse Dataset** is a uniquely identified collection of files (some of which, again confusingly, can be tabular data files of the type that researchers typically refer to as "datasets") within a **Dataverse Collection**.
 Each Dataverse Dataset will have a name, a Digital Object Identifier, a version number, citation information and details of the licensing/terms of use that apply to its contents.

--   A **Linked Dataverse Dataset** is a Dataverse Dataset that appears in a Dataverse Collection's list of contents without actually being in that Dataverse collection (it is hosted in another Dataverse Collection and is potentially owned and controlled by another user).
+-   A **Linked Dataverse Dataset** is a Dataverse Dataset that appears in a Dataverse Collection's list of contents without actually being in that Dataverse Collection (it is hosted in another Dataverse Collection and is potentially owned and controlled by another user).

 -   The **Australian Mental Health Systems Models Dataverse Collection** (which we will refer to as "our Dataverse Collection") is a Dataverse Collection of Linked Dataverse Datasets within the Harvard Dataverse.
-We established our Dataverse Collectionin the Harvard Dataverse because of the robustness and flexibility that this service provides.
-As it is a collection of Linked Dataverse Datasets, modelling groups can use our Dataverse Collection as an additional promotion / distribution channel to share Dataverse Datasets from their own Harvard Dataverse Collections without surrendering any control over the management of their data (they continue to curate their Dataverse Dataset and can modify Dataverse Dataset contents, metadata and terms of use as they see fit).
-Our intention with this collection is for it to promote easy access to **non-confidential data** relevant to modelling Australian mental health policy and service planning topics.
+We established our Dataverse Collection in the Harvard Dataverse because of the robustness and flexibility that this service provides.
+A factor in our choice of the Harvard Dataverse was that the aim of our Dataverse Collection is to promote easy access to **non-confidential data** relevant to modelling Australian mental health policy and service planning topics.
+The non-confidential nature of the data means that the additional administrative requirements that some other Dataverse Installations place on users were potentially unnecessary for our specific purposes.
+As a collection of Linked Dataverse Datasets, our Dataverse Collection can be used by modelling groups as both a centralised location to find relevant data and as an additional promotion / distribution channel to share Dataverse Datasets from their own Harvard Dataverse Collections without surrendering any control over the management of their data (they continue to curate their Dataverse Dataset and can modify Dataverse Dataset contents, metadata and terms of use as they see fit).

 # 3. Search and download dataset files